rabobank/stratos/website/docs/endpoints/introduction.md

 sidebar_label: Introduction
 ---

-Stratos uses endpoints to communicate with other systems such as Cloud Foundries, Kubernetes, Helm Repositories, etc. A Stratos Administrator will register these endpoints in Stratos.
+Stratos uses endpoints to communicate with other systems such as Cloud Foundries.
+A Stratos Administrator will register these endpoints in Stratos.
 All users will then be able to supply credentials per endpoint.
 Stratos can then communicate with these systems on behalf of the user.